mlcommons/inference/tools/submission/README.md

 **skip-check-power-measure-files**: Flag to avoid checking if the required power measurement files are present

 ### Summary
-Checks a directory that contains one or several submission.
+Checks a directory that contains one or several submissions.
 This script can be used by running the following command:
 ```
 python3 submission_checker.py --input <path-to-folder>
     [--version <version>]